DataBiosphere/azul/README.md

 instances of SAM or TDR, you need to create such a burner account for yourself.
 Developers at UCSC, by convention, have been creating Google accounts called `….ucsc.edu@gmail.com`.
-This means that there are now at least four Google accounts at play:
+This means that there are now at least three Google accounts at play:

 1) your individual Google account ("your account"),

-2) your personal Google service account,

-3) your individual burner account ("your burner") and
+2) your individual burner account ("your burner") and

-4) a service account for each shared or personal Azul deployment.
+3) a service account for each shared or personal Azul deployment.

 You use your account to interact with Google Cloud in general and the production instance of Terra, SAM and TDR, assuming you have access.
-You use your personal service account for programmatic interactions with the above.
+You also use your account for programmatic interactions with the above.
 You use your burner to interact with non-production instances of Terra, SAM and TDR and the Google Cloud resources they own, like the BiqQuery datasets and GCS buckets that TDR manages.
 For programmatic access to the latter, you